 Delusions in schizophrenia tend to be bizarre—ie, clearly implausible and not derived from ordinary life experiences (eg, believing that someone removed their internal organs without leaving a scar).

 Hallucinations are sensory perceptions that are not perceived by anyone else.
-They may be auditory, visual, olfactory, gustatory, or tactile, but auditory hallucinations are by far the most common.
+They may be auditory, visual, olfactory, gustatory, or tactile, but auditory hallucinations are the most common.
 Patients may hear voices commenting on their behavior, conversing with one another, or making critical and abusive comments.
 Delusions and hallucinations may be extremely vexing to patients.

 Negative (deficit) symptoms include